Bangor University - North Wales Clinical Psychology Programme

 The programme is an equal opportunities employer and welcomes candidates from all backgrounds and ages.

-We are committed to increasing the diversity in our profession and are offering, together with the South Wales Clinical Psychology Programme mentorships to candidates from racialised minorities.
+We are committed to increasing the diversity in our profession.
+Together with the South Wales Clinical Psychology Programme we are offering mentorships (under our Cefnogi scheme) for candidates from racialised backgrounds, for up to six sessions.
 For more information, please email Samantha Owen.

-We value and support trainees with lived experience of mental health difficulties and are working together with current and past trainees to develop this work further.
+We value and support trainees with lived experience of mental health difficulties and are working together with current and past trainees to develop the work in this area further.

 Welsh Language